 Mona's trauma work also integrates the mind-body connection, assisting clients in implementing safety, grounding, and coping tools to alleviate the impacts of heightened cortisol on their physiology.

-Brainspotting is a somatic, "bottom up" approach (similar to EMDR) that acts as a vehicle to release stored trauma from the body.
+Brainspotting is a somatic, "bottom up" approach that acts as a vehicle to release stored trauma from the body.
 Rather than beginning with the memory of the trauma (such as in EMDR), Brainspotting utilizes vision or gaze points to determine areas of trauma in the body- using vision as an entry point to the subcorticol brain and central nervous system.
 Clients will then engage in an internal exploration while holding that gaze point, allowing opportunity for the trauma and its associated physiological symptoms to release.
 Both EMDR and Brainspotting are somatic interventions and both function to release, reprocess, and feel unburdened by past and present trauma.